idleberg/atom-browse/README.md

 * `Browse: Configuration Folder`
 * `Browse: Packages Folder`

 All of these commands can also be accessed from the *“Packages”* menu and the context menu.
-Lastly, the [package-developer-toolbar](https://github.com/idleberg/atom-package-developer-toolbar) provides a graphical user interface for some of these commands.
+Lastly, the [package-developer-toolbar](https://github.com/idleberg/atom-package-developer-toolbar) provides a graphical user interface for many of these commands.

 ## Options